STRIDES/NIHCloudLabAzure/docs/microsoft_authenticator.md

     ![Search App Store](/docs/images/Auth_4.png)

-4. Select **Scan QR Code** and give permission to access your camera if needed
+4. Select **Scan QR Code** and give permission to access your camera if needed.
+Scan the QR code that appears on your computer screen.

     ![Search App Store](/docs/images/Auth_5.png)

-5. Now you should see the NIH account on your authenticator list
+5. Now you should see the NIH account on your authenticator list.

     ![Search App Store](/docs/images/Auth_7.png)

-6. Now you can access codes or respond to a numerical prompt from Microsoft Online
+6. Now you can access codes or respond to a numerical prompt from Microsoft Online.

     ![Search App Store](/docs/images/Auth_x.png)